BerkeleyTrue/tnskyfmt-fnl/README.md

 * When using fnlfmt programmatically, it may modify the AST argument.
 * Macros that aren't built-in are always indented like functions.
 * Page breaks will not be preserved.

+## Other functionality

+The file `indentation.fnl` contains functionality for implementing heuristic-based indentation which does not use a parser.
+This can be useful for text editors where you want to be able to indent even in cases where the code does not parse because it's incomplete.

+The file `macrodebug.fnl` contains a replacement for Fennel's `macrodebug` function which pretty-prints the macroexpansion using the full formatter.

 ## Contributing